Critter Control for Austin Area Homeowners and Businesses

-Our ever-increasing urban sprawl continues to take over land from animals used to living in a natural setting.
+In addition, our ever-increasing urban sprawl continues to take over land from animals used to living in a natural setting.
 Rather than moving away from humans, these animals, which include raccoons, possums, armadillo, squirrels, and skunk, adapt to this new environment.

 Urban wildlife that makes its way onto your property causes many critter control problems.
 There is the ever-present danger that an animal could be rabid and transfer rabies to you, a family member or pet through a bite.

 We all know the problem a visiting skunk can cause!
 Some of these critters are also diggers.
 Your lawn offers a tempting place to forage for bugs.
 Other scavengers happily root through your trash cans for food.

 Signs You May Need Critter Removal